Financial Market Roundup

 TRENDS

-Third quarter U.S. GDP report detailed a resilient and strong consumer with an expanding US economy growing at 2.8%.
-Finally, the most recent Summary of Economic Projections detailed an expected 2024-year end GDP of 2.0% with inflation measures above the U.S. Central Banks target of 2.0%.
+The fourth quarter U.S. GDP report detailed a resilient and strong consumer despite coming in below expectations at 2.3%.
+Finally, the Fed’s most recent Summary of Economic Projections detailed an expected year-end 2025 GDP of 2.1%, with inflation measures above the central bank’s target of 2.0%.

-Stresses on the global financial system, cooling-but-persistent inflation domestically and abroad, and geopolitical tensions continue to weigh on investor sentiment.
-On balance, the head-and-tail winds currently at play suggest there is a potential path for global economic growth, albeit at a slower than initially expected pace.
+Stresses on the global financial system, global trade uncertainty, cooling-but-persistent inflation domestically and abroad, and geopolitical tensions continue to weigh on investor sentiment.
+On balance, the headwinds and tailwinds currently at play suggest there is a potential path for global economic growth, albeit at a slower pace than initially expected.